applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/multiple-sequence-alignment.md

 >>> fig = msa_dm.plot(cmap='Greens')
 ```

 The UPGMA tree that result from the initial (not-aligned) sequences is very different from the UPGMA tree that results from the multiple sequence alignment.
-First we'll look at the guide tree, and then the tree resulting from the progressive multiple sequence alignment.
+First we'll look at the intial guide tree, and then the tree resulting from the progressive multiple sequence alignment.

 ```python
 >>> d = dendrogram(guide_lm, labels=guide_dm.ids, orientation='right',